Annual Review 2021–22

 177 |

-1 AFCA commenced on 1 November 2018.
+¹ AFCA commenced on 1 November 2018.
 The 2018–19 financial year covers an 8-month period (from 1 Nov 2018 to 30 Jun 2019).
-Year-on-year changes between 18–19 and 19–20 have been calculated pro rata using monthly averages.
+Year-on-year changes between 2018-19 and 2019-20 have been calculated pro rata using monthly averages.

 About financial difficulty

-Sickness, unemployment, over-commitment, business downturn and natural disasters are some of the disruptive events that can cause financial difficulty.
+Sickness, unemployment, over-commitment, separation, business downturn and natural disasters are some of the disruptive events that can cause financial difficulty.

 Given the immediacy of the situation and the stress involved for the consumer or small business, financial difficulty complaints often have an urgency beyond other types of financial disputes.
 To ensure these complaints are dealt with in an efficient, timely and fair manner, AFCA uses a streamlined process for financial difficulty disputes.

-The types of issues AFCA receives complaints about include a financial firm:
+AFCA receives complaints about financial firms:

 - failing to respond or responding inappropriately to a financial difficulty request